 One thing that gets overlooked more than lampshades is mattresses.
 You can’t wash a mattress, so cleaning it becomes difficult.
 You want to tackle this in steps.
 First, vacuum, then spot clean, then deodorize, then protect it.
 All the steps are relatively simple and you can pretty much use whatever you already have around the house.
 Here’s a great guide to follow.

 Carpet everywhere can get a little stained, but you may let your bedroom go a little more than areas where guests are often.
-If you have stubborn stains on you carpet, you just need to use a vinegar and water mix, and have a little help from your iron.
+If you have stubborn stains on your carpet or just want to get rid of cat urine smell, you just need to use a vinegar and water mix,and have a little help from your iron.
 It’s really simple and even stubborn spots should come out.
 Check out the how-to right here.

 Under Your Bed